Search by Keyword

 According to Geoff Emerick's recollections detailed in his book "Here, There And Everywhere," this editing may have been more extensive than detailed above.
 Geoff Emerick was commissioned as second engineer at the very next Beatles recording session, this occurring on March 13th, 1963 in EMI Studio Two between 10 am and 1 pm.
 The purpose of this session was for a "harmonica overdub on the song 'Thank You Girl,'" Geoff Emerick recalls, adding: "Actually, it wasn't so much a Beatles session as it was a John Lennon session.
 He came in on his own to do it, despite the fact that he had a terrible cold.
 It came out in the course of conversation that he'd been home the night before and missed the band's gig: that's how sick he was.
 He staggered into the studio white as a sheet - he must have come straight from bed, and he had a hoarse voice.
 Lennon was croaking and sneezing, blowing his nose every few seconds.
 He was in terrible shape, but the pressures of the recording industry forced him from a sickbed and into a drafty studio.
 That's how little available time the constantly touring Beatles had at that point in their career."

-Lennon’s cold was so bad that he missed The Beatles performance the night before at the Granada Cinema in Bedford, England, during their second national tour with Chris Montez and Tommy Roe, not to mention their evening gig at the Rialto Theatre in York that day.
+John’s cold was so bad that he actually missed The Beatles performance the night before at the Granada Cinema in Bedford, England, during the group's second national tour with Chris Montez and Tommy Roe, not to mention their evening gig at the Rialto Theatre in York that day.
 The three-man Beatles had to rearrange the vocals of songs such as “Please Please Me” to cover up for John’s absence.

 Geoff Emerick continues: "George Martin clearly felt sorry for the unusually subdued John and pandered to him, doing everything he could to make sure Lennon was comfortable.
 John, as it turned out, was so foggy from his illness that he had forgotten to bring his harmonica along.
 There was some talk of dispatching (Beatles roadie) Mal Evans to the nearest music shop to buy one, but then I remembered that my mate Malcolm Davies played a bit of harmonica to amuse himself.
 John shuffled up to the masteering room himself and borrowed it.
 As the tape played, I noticed a ton of edits flying by.
 Checking the notes on the tape box, I saw that the master (tape) was made up of six different takes, which Norman (Smith) had edited together a few days beforehand (undoubtedly March 5th, 1963) so that everything was ready for John's overdub.
 Obviously the band hadn't been able to play it all the way through, even though it sounded like a very simple song.
 It took John more than a dozen takes to add those little harmonica bits, too, not because he couldn't play them, but because he kept sneezing and snuffling."